Asma Ibrahim: Fake mummy case

 In 2000, when she was working as a curator in the National Museum, the Sindh Police contacted her about a smuggler who had acquired 3 mummies from Iran, and was planning to sell them at a profit.
 The police had recovered one of the mummies and asked her to examine it.
 Asma noticed it had started growing fungus; this was an indication that it was a fresh body that had not been preserved properly.

 The mummy was claimed to be of an ancient Persian princess, over 2,600 years old, that had been encased in a carved stone coffin and placed inside a wooden sarcophagus.
 The mummy was taken to the museum.
-An Iranian delegation tried take it away as they believed it was real.
+An Iranian delegation tried take it away as they assumed it was real.
 However, Asma had seen the CT scan which showed that typical methods of mummification had not been used, leading her to conclude that the mummy was fake.

 For a year, she worked with an English Forensic pathologist to prove that the mummy was fake.
 They used relative dating and scientific analysis to conclude that the ‘mummy’ belonged to a female who had been murdered in 1996.

 Asma is the President of the Karachi Conference Foundation.

 In 1989, she formed a non-governmental organization (NGO) with Kaleemullah Lashari called The Sindh Exploration and Adventure Society, which does conservation work and documentation of heritage.